edwardoughton/itmlogic/paper/paper.md

 ## Acknowledgements

-We would like to acknowledge two different funding sources which have enabled development of itmlogic.
+We would like to acknowledge two different funding sources which have enabled development of ``itmlogic``.
 Firstly, Oughton and Russell were funded by the UK EPSRC via the Infrastructure Transitions Research Consortium Mistral project (EP/N017064/1).
 Secondly, Johnson and Yardim were funded by Facebook Connectivity Lab's Rural Connectivity program.

 # References